League & Complex Contacts:

 How does my team reschedule a game?

 Complete the reschedule request online form and contact the opposing coach to work out a mutual date and time.
 Once both teams agree on a date and time, WRSA office staff will reschedule the game and notify both teams of the new date and time.
 Keep in mind, games will not be rescheduled if within 10 days of the originally scheduled game.
+Available reschedule dates are posted on the online reschedule form.
+There is a $25 fee to reschedule a game.

 The other team will not return my phone calls to reschedule a game, what do I do?